Highlights from the Ratings and Financial Report for Charter Communications Inc. (CHTR)

 >> 7 Top Picks for the Post-Pandemic Economy <<

-When we switch over and look at the enterprise to sales, we see a ratio of 3.57, with the company’s debt to enterprise value settled at 0.37.
-The receivables turnover for the company is 21.72 and the total asset turnover is 0.32.
-The liquidity ratio also appears to be rather interesting for investors as it stands at 0.40.
+The liquidity ratio also appears to be rather interesting for investors as it stands at 0.29.